-Like they’re on a river, HBO is rollin’ the first teaser for its Tina Turner documentary, Tina.
+Like they’re on a river, HBO is rollin’ the first trailer for its Tina Turner documentary, Tina.
 The documentary is set to take a wide look at the musician’s career, from her beginnings in the late 1950s to her second act in the ’80s, promising new footage and interviews, including with the woman herself.
-In the teaser, Turner talks about her mother leaving her family when she was young.
-“It’s all right.
-You know why?”
-Turner says over a slow-building, dramatic rendition of “Proud Mary.”
-“I’m a girl from a cotton field that pulled myself above the destruction and the mistakes.
-And I’m here for you.”
-The documentary comes from Oscar- and Emmy-winning directors Dan Lindsay and T.J.
-Martin and rides the news of Turner’s current solo nomination for the Rock & Roll Hall of Fame.
+“Look what I have done in this lifetime, with this body,” Turner says as a slow-building, dramatic rendition of “Proud Mary” comes in.
+“I’m a girl from a cotton field.
+I pulled myself above what was not taught to me.”
+The doc also features interviews with Angela Bassett, who played Turner in biographical drama What’s Love Got to Do With It; journalist Kurt Loder, who wrote the bio the film is based on; as well as playwright Katori Hall, who penned Tina: The Tina Turner Musical; Oprah Winfrey, and more.
+Directed by Oscar and Emmy winners Dan Lindsay and T.J.
+Martin, the special rides the news of Turner’s current solo nomination for the Rock and Roll Hall of Fame.
 (She was already inducted, with her ex-husband, as a member of Ike & Tina Turner.)
-Tina premieres on HBO on March 27 at 8 p.m.
+Tina premieres on HBO, on March 27, at 8 p.m.
 ET.